maxeuda/.github.io/index.md

 * stays true to himself
 * naive
 * expects other people to be as integer as himself - which often causes drama

+As Jesse Pinkman likes to say:

+> Bitch!